Beldringe: Architecture

 The two storey main building is from 1561.
 It is constructed in red brick with bands of partly white-washed limestone.
 It stands on a foundation of field stones and has a base of finely cut granite ashlars.

 Most of the farm buildings were destroyed in a fire in 1910.
 The most notable exception is a large, half-timbered barn from 1715.
 The barn is 30 bays long and 14 bays wide.
 The main building and the half-timbered barn were listed on the Danish registry of protected buildings and places in 1918.
 The scope of the heritage listing was expanded in 1990.
 Most of the other farm buildings date from after the fire.
 The entrance to the complex is marked by a gatehouse.

 Today

-Beldringe is today owned by Beldringe Gods ApS.
+As of 2020, Beldringe is owned by Beldringe Gods Ejendomme A/S, which is again owned by Marie Sidonie Jebsen.

 The harvest festival scene in the Academy Award-winning 1876 film Pelle the Conqueror was filmed at Beldringe.